 - Can you treat my condition?

 - What treatments are available?

 - What lifestyle changes can help me protect my vision

-- For what symptoms should I call you?
+- What symptoms should I call you about?

 - What low-vision aids might help me?